theprimarybrain/theprimarybrain.github.io/_posts/2024-03-13-Toddler-Curriculum-Map.md

   credit: Laurin Brainard
   creditlink: ""
 ---
 Are you looking for activities to do with your toddlers?
 I know how challenging it can be to plan activities for toddlers and I want to come alongside you to make this as easy as possible for you!
 I remember when I started my own homeschool preschool journey 6 years ago.
-I spent so many hours just pouring over resources to try to piece our toddler learning activities, so I want to help you save time by sharing what has worked so well for us!
+I spent so many hours just pouring over resources to try to plan our toddler learning activities, so I want to help you save time by sharing what has worked so well for us!

 I want to take the guesswork out of creating toddler lesson plans so I put together our Homeschool Preschool Curriculum Map to do just that!
 It maps out all 40 of our favorite toddler themes that include a theme for each letter from A to Z, holidays, and seasons.
 Just sign up here and I will email it right over to you: